jillesvangurp/www.jillesvangurp.com/pages/impressum.md

 author: Jilles van Gurp
 ---

-This is the website of Jilles van Gurp where I post articles, opinions, and offer my services as a freelancer (see the [frontpage](/) for more on that).
+This is the website of Jilles van Gurp where I post articles, opinions, and offer my services as a consultant (see the [frontpage](/) for more on that).

 ## Contact information